 Firstly, Flowerhorn Cichlid is a very large fish reaching up to 12- 16 inches.
 The fish requires a large and expensive tank with a good filtration system.

 Finally, Flowerhorn Cichlids are difficult to maintain due to their aggressive nature.
-They often bite its owner’s hand while feeding or maintaining the tank.
-And believe me, these bites are very painful one.
+They often bite their owner’s hand while feeding or maintaining the tank.
+And believe me, these bites are very painful ones.

 However, if you feel that this is the fish you want and you can give all the care to the Flowerhorn this is absolutely the fish for you.